SegMint-Inc/segmint-core/SPECIFICATION.md

 5. The original order that Alice signed is now void and cannot be executed again.

 Whilst the free market does allow for better price discovery in relation to keys, this means that in order for Alice to unlock the underlying asset from her vault, she must purchase all distributed keys from existing holders via the Key Exchange.
 This infers that if a user does not wish to sell their key, the underlying asset can never be unlocked.

+#### Regarding Royalty Payments

+We have opted to implement royalties at the interface level for underlying collections that may be locked within each type of Vault.
+This is achieved through the inclusion of a `Royalties[]` struct array within both the `Order` and `Bid` structs.
+Whilst not enforced at the protocol level, all Orders and Bids created through the SegMint platform will prompt the user to pay royalties for the underlying collections if they have been defined.

+Context, let's say Alice is an artist who creates a collection and wishes to store her artwork within a Single Asset Vault (SAVault).
+After verifying that she is the creator of the collection, possibly by signing a message, she will prompted to input her royalty details.
+This includes the address that will receive the royalty payment and the royalty percentage associated with the keys.
+This is data that will be stored off-chain and never committed to the protocol at the smart contract level.

+After Alice has created her Vault and distributes the keys, whenever someone wishes to sell a key via the SegMint platform, our backend will query the royalty information associated with the keys and calculate the royalty amount to be paid based on the previously provided percentage.
+After a key has been sold, the protocol should pay Alice the royalty amount to the wallet address she provided prior.
+If Alice has failed to set this royalty information, the protocol will execute the order as normal with no further royalties being paid to Alice.

+In order to prevent Alice from providing a malicious smart contract as her royalty payment address, a small gas stipend is provided with the royalty payment on native token transfers.
+It is worth mentioning that royalty payments regarding assets locked within Multi-Asset Vaults is yet to be determined, however we wish that the current solution is composable enough to handle royalty payments for these Vaults in the future.

 **Considerations**: